 HACS297 Cybersecurity Experience Reflection

-Students who intend to complete their experiential learning hours through any activity other than on campus research (including internships, competition team, outreach programs, etc.) will complement their experience hours by taking HACS297 (3 credits).
-HACS297 meets once a week (online during the summer) and course content includes reflecting on 10 or more aspects of the cybersecurity experience as well as facilitating sharing so students may learn from each other’s experiences.
+Students who intend to complete their experiential learning hours through anan internship experience will complement their experience hours by taking HACS297 (3 credits).
+HACS297 is offered each semester (fall, spring, and summer) as long as there is enrollment of at least 10 students.
+Course content includes reflecting on the cybersecurity experience, building professional skills, and facilitating sharing so students may learn from each other’s experiences.
 Students may complete HACS297 following the completion of their 135 hours or concurrently with their internship or other experience so long as the 135 hours are completed before the conclusion of the course.

-In order to gain permission to register for HACS297 students should contact ACES LLP Leadership.
+In order to gain permission to register for HACS297 students should complete the permission form available in the ACES Monday Email around the time of course registration.
 Students will be asked to provide details on their experience hours to confirm they’re eligible for HACS297 and will then be granted permission to enroll.
-Students must contact ACES LLP Leadership by the end of the first week of classes in which they plan to enroll.

 The ACES Living-Learning Program (ACES LLP) is housed in Prince Frederick Hall.
 Opened in August 2014, Prince Frederick Hall is the newest residence hall on campus at the University of Maryland.
 Six floors of student living space include both traditional rooms and semi-suites.
 Each residential floor includes a study lounge, a social lounge, and laundry room.

 The program wing of the building includes a Seminar Room and the Robert Brammer Multipurpose Room, two spaces that are used for program classes and extracurricular events.
 The ground floor of the program wing includes office space for program leadership and the Northrop Grumman ACES Cybersecurity Lab, a secure lab that ACES students may access 24/7.